sid-f22/f22-react-test/README.md

 ## Challenge
-The design mocks for this challenge can be found ([here](https://zpl.io/aRYwpAN))
+The design mocks for this challenge can be found ([here](https://zpl.io/aRYwpAN)) The 4 screens under the "React Web" section are to be used.

 ## Requirements
 Your web app should meet the following requirements: